coronavirus-diary/coronavirus-diary/README.md

 # Coronavirus Diary
 _Ethically sourcing data for the fight against disease._

-Coronavirus Diary is a mobile application that allows users to store data about their location and social activity in an encrypted vault on their device.
-In the case that a user contracts an infectious disease, they can release this data to a medical provider to aid in the disease containment effort.
+Coronavirus Diary is a mobile application that allows users to record their medical status, location, and activities to an encrypted vault on their device.
+If the user experiences symptoms in line with the disease, they will be prompted to contact their physician.

+In the case that a user contracts the disease, they can release their historical data to a physician to aid in treatment, research, and containment effort.

 ## Get started
 Clone the repository.
 Make sure you include the `--recursive` flag.